DannySu09/supermemo2.js/README.md

+> WARNING: This reposity is no longer maintained.
+If you are interested in how this works, please checkout the link below.

 Implement the SuperMemo 2 algorithm.

-Check this article for detail: [https://www.supermemo.com/english/ol/sm2.htm](https://www.supermemo.com/english/ol/sm2.htm)
+Check this post for detail: [https://www.supermemo.com/english/ol/sm2.htm](https://www.supermemo.com/english/ol/sm2.htm)

 ## Usage